 - I need to do both to boost my earnings for old age.

 “In 2013-14, Australian women aged 60-64 had on average $138,150 in super savings which was less than half of the average male.”

 The twins asked why women tended to have lower savings when they retire?
 I told them that most of the time women look after kids and become carers for family members.
 This means less paid work and less savings.
 They looked angry about this and annoyed.
 I told them it is not good and it means they must be clever and start saving early.
 (I thought it was good that my girls are angry about this.
 I hope that they use their anger to save and have enough money put away for when they are not working.)

 The kids have savings accounts that we regularly contribute to.
-I hope this helps them for their future and shows that saving money is helpful.
+I hope this helps them with their future and shows that saving money is helpful.
 You don’t need to be rich but money does help.
-Money gives you choices, money gives you freedom and the ability to choose what you do.
+Money gives you choices, money gives you the freedom and the ability to choose what you do or don’t do.

 Schools can only teach kids so much.
 Parents need to have the conversation about money, tax, and superannuation at home.
 If you start good money habits when young it will help you for the rest of your life.

 “Most young people do not check their accounts regularly or change investment options, and only one third read their periodic statements.”

 It is best to keep one superannuation account and have all payments put into this.
 If you have multiple funds, if you do indeed have multiple funds it is best to consolidate into one fund.
 This will mean that you are not paying multiple fees and insurance.